openownership/data-standard/docs/standard/modelling/identifiers.rst

 Real world identifiers
 ==================================

 Real world identifiers are essential for making beneficial ownership data interoperable.
-By 'real world identifier' we mean reference strings for entities, people and items (issued by authoritative registration schemes) which have gained widespread use in the world.
+By 'real world identifier' we mean reference strings, issued by authoritative registration schemes, which have gained widespread use in the world.
 People can use them to verify that the referenced person, entity or item exists.

 In BODS, real world identifiers can be published for:

 - entities